 The late January 2019 Polar Vortex weather event brought extreme temperatures to the upper Midwest through New England – the same stretch of the country where the most fossil fuels are used to heat buildings.
 As it becomes clear that a decarbonized electric grid is possible, “#ElectrifyEverything” has become a rallying cry for the path to transportation and building decarbonization.
 In this webinar, we explore the hypothetical: What if all the buildings from the Dakotas, to the Ohio River Valley, through Maine were heated with cold climate heat pumps instead?
 We estimate the impact on hourly peak electric loads, and we use this to tee up and discuss questions about what a cost-effective plan to decarbonize these buildings would need to address.

 As a continuation of previous work, Synapse provided counsel to the NS UARB with technical consulting services on demand side management (DSM) issues.
-As part of the project, Alice Napoleon submitted evidence on EfficiencyOne’s proposed 2020-2022 Demand Side Management Resource Plan.
-In addition, Synapse conducted analysis and provided comments on proposals to modify the DSM rate and bill impact model, to develop a methodology for calculating avoided transmission and distribution system costs, and to design a program to target DSM at locations where distribution system investment can be avoided.
-Synapse also analyzed and critiqued a DSM potential study, and an analysis of potential bias in the program administrator's projections of energy savings and spending.
+As part of the project, Alice Napoleon submitted evidence on EfficiencyOne?s proposed 2020-2022 Demand Side Management Resource Plan.
+In addition, Synapse reviewed, conducted analysis, and provided comments on the following issues: improving the accuracy of energy savings and spending projections; modeling DSM rate and bill impacts; assessing DSM potential in the province; designing a program to target DSM at locations where distribution system investment can be avoided; and modeling avoided transmission and distribution system costs.

 Synapse Comments on EfficiencyOne Performance Alignment Study - M09096